awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/lambda-for-browser/README.md

 ### Deploy the Lambda function

 1. Open [Lambda in the AWS Management Console](https://console.aws.amazon.com/lambda/home).
-2. Click `Create function`.
+2. Choose `Create function`.
 3. Enter the name `examplePutItem` in the `Function name` field.
 This name must match `FunctionName` in `frontend/src/index.js`.
 4. Expand the `Change default execution role` section.
 5. Select `Create a new role from AWS policy templates`.
 6. Enter a name in the `Role name` field.
 7. Select the `Simple microservice permissions` option to grant the Lambda function access to DynamoDB.
-8. Click `Create function`.
+8. Choose `Create function`.
-9. In the `Code` tab of the function page, click on `Upload from` and select `.zip file`.
+9. In the `Code` tab of the function page, choose `Upload from` and select `.zip file`.
-10. Click on `Upload` and select the `.zip` file created in step 4 of [Bundle the Lambda function](#bundle-the-lambda-function).
+10. Choose `Upload` and select the `.zip` file created in step 4 of [Bundle the Lambda function](#bundle-the-lambda-function).
-11. Click `Save`.
+11. Choose `Save`.
-12. You can optionally test the function in the console by clicking `Test` and providing the following `Event JSON`.
+12. (Optional) Test the function in the console by choosing `Test` and providing the following `Event JSON`.
 If the test is successful, you will see the created record in the DynamoDB table.

 ```json
 {